 Procedures for evacuating a helicopter while still in flight.
 Training includes identifying hazards of evacuating from a height and body positioning during free fall.

 Procedures for surviving the hazards associated with an open water environment.
-Training includes use of life vests, immersion suits, travel formations, life raft, and survival pattern to mitigate the effects of hypothermia.
+Training includes the use of life vests, immersion suits, travel formations, life rafts, and a survival pattern to mitigate the effects of hypothermia.

-Equipment use by survivors to signal nearby aircraft or boaters.
-Training includes use of live pyrotechnics in open water environment.
+Equipment used by survivors to signal nearby aircraft or boaters.
+Training includes the use of live pyrotechnics in an open water environment.

 Equipment deployed by helicopters to rescue survivors from an open water environment.
 Training includes recognition of commonly used rescues devices, hazards, and procedures to follow while being rescued.